-Salmon populations are depleted and at risk.
-This is unlikely to change in the near future according to projections for 2026 by NRW.
-Q RIVER HEALTH The health of our rivers is assessed using a range of ecological and chemical indicators.
+The Gwyrfai's salmon tend to run the river late in the year which partly explains the low annual rod catch.
+While juvenile populations remain reasonably healthy, NRW have classified the river's salmon population at risk in 2021.
+RIVER HEALTH The health of our rivers is assessed using a range of ecological and chemical indicators.
 Under the Water Framework Directive, a river can be classified as High, Good, Moderate, Poor or Bad.
 High means close to natural conditions.
-Afon Gwyrfai is in good overall and ecological health, but in bad chemical 🔊 health.
+Afon Gwyrfai is in good overall and ecological health.
 It passed its phosphorus targets.

-Current pressures on water quality include runoff from disused slate guarries and Llyn Cwellyn has historically suffered from acidification, but more recent trends are not known.
+Current pressures on water quality include runoff from disused slate quarries and Llyn Cwellyn has historically suffered from acidification, but more recent trends are not known.